-Cooktown Crocs Junior Rugby League Club in Far North Queensland were one of the first sporting clubs to benefit from the State Government’s Activate!
+Cooktown Crocs Junior Rugby League Club in Far North Queensland was one of the first sporting clubs to benefit from the State Government’s Activate!
 Queensland funding initiative to promote active living in more communities.

 Ausco Modular’s Townsville team constructed the new female-friendly changeroom facility for Cook Shire Council, which also includes umpire facilities and public amenities, to support the club’s increase in female player participation in recent years.